Location

 Gourmet Eating

 Enjoy our gourmet hors d’ oeuvres and meals. dinner.
 The quality of our food reflects the quality of the wilderness environment in the Middle Fork canyon.
 We hand-select the freshest fruits and vegetables we can find and pack them carefully in huge ice-coolers.
 Likewise, these coolers carry fresh dairy products and meats.
-From these ingredients we prepare bountiful, healthy meals.
-Sustainably harvested wild Alaskan Salmon served with a fresh garden salad; Prime Rib combined with a fresh Chilean salad and Idaho mashed potatoes or made-on-the-river lasagna is a few possible entrees.
+From these ingredients, we prepare bountiful, healthy meals.
+Sustainably harvested wild Alaskan Salmon served with a fresh garden salad; Prime Rib combined with a fresh salad and Idaho mashed potatoes or made-on-the-river lasagna is a few possible entrees.
 Big salads of vegetables and fruit add color and variety to every meal.
 Desserts are made each evening in our Dutch ovens and range from authentic cobbler and pineapple upside-down cake.
 We serve juice each morning and moderate amounts of bottled wine with dinner.
 We also provide two beers and two sodas or juices per person per day.
-There's always plenty of cold water, lemonade mix, tea, coffee and cocoa.
+There's always plenty of cold water, lemonade mix, tea, coffee, and cocoa.
 You're welcome to bring your own beverages or alcohol as well.
 We always have plenty of ice to keep your drinks cold.

 When to Go